-Bitefighter’s ambusher—a Fellstorn sorcerer who’d magically disguised himself as a weathered boulder—wove his scepter in figure eights, leaving violet contrails hanging in the air.
-The velociraptor’s pupils shrank into dots.
-A second later, his body transformed into an aquamarine cloud.
+Bitefighter’s ambusher—a Fellstorn sorcerer who’d magically disguised himself as a weathered boulder—wove his scepter in a pair of figure-eights, leaving violet contrails hanging in the air.
+A second later they flew toward the velociraptor, enveloping its body in lavender haze.
+Bitefighter’s pupils shrank into dots, then his body transformed into an aquamarine cloud.
 His essence—now contained in the bluish mist—streamed into the gem-tipped end of the sorcerer’s staff.

-Kor’Thank shot his right hand outat the sorcerer, contorting his tongue and hissing an arcane phrase.
+Kor’Thank shot his right hand out toward the sorcerer, contorting his tongue and hissing an arcane phrase.
 Five bolts of lightning flew from his fingers.
-The sorcerer’s expression went from gloating to frightened.
-He flailed his staff and blurted a counter-spell.
-Pitch-black slices whirled from its tip, cutting through Kor’Thank’s thaumaturgy.
-Four of the bolts vanished in a twitch, but one got through, striking the wizard directly in the chest.
-His flesh and clothing began strobing rapidly—his bones became visible through his skin and garments.
+The sorcerer’s expression went from gloating to frightened as he flailed his staff and blurted a counter-spell.
+Pitch-black slices whirled from its tip, cutting through Kor’Thank’s deadly thaumaturgy.
+Four of the bolts vanished in a twitch, but one got through, striking the wizard in the middle of his chest.
+His flesh and clothing began strobing rapidly; his bones became visible through his skin and garments.

-Kor’Thank cast another spell.
+The king cast another spell.
 This time, a swirling rainbow ball appeared in his palm.
-He chucked it at the sorcerer’s chest.
-Multicolored ripples undulated out from the point of contact before he detonated like a frog that had just ingested a black-powder bomb.
-Fragments of bone went flying everywhere, showering the earth in blood and gore.
+He chucked it at the sorcerer’s face.
+Multicolored waves rippled out from the impact, then the magician detonated.
+Fragments of bone went flying everywhere, showering the earth with blood and gore.

 The gem was shattered.
-Its broken facets were carelessly strewn across the ground.
+Its broken facets lay strewn across the earth.

 Red fog wisped from the shards.
 It briefly formed into a semblance of Bitefighter…and then it vanished.

 “Which of you was it?” he rumbled.
-“Who was in charge of rear security?”
+“Who was tasked with rear security?”

-Kor’Thank grabbed Rok’Thar by the throat, cutting off his air with a merciless squeeze.
+The king grabbed him by the throat, cutting off his air with a merciless squeeze.
 “Do you realize what you’ve done?”
 Kor’Thank hissed.
-“What he meant?”
+“Do you realize what he meant?”

 The guardsman sputtered and gurgled.
-His eyes rolled back into his skull, and Kor’Thank let him go with a forceful shove.
-Rok’Thar knelt in the dirt, coughing and hacking as he caught his breath.
+When his eyes rolled back into his skull, Kor’Thank let him go with a forceful shove.
+Patrolman Rok’Thar knelt in the dirt, coughing and hacking as he clutched at his neck.

 “I am…” the guardsman spat up a glob of blood-flecked mucus.
 “I am sorry, milord…”

-Kor’Thank sprinted toward a tree, his muscled thighs cording and rippling.
-As he picked up speed, he cocked his right hand back into a fist.
+The king spun on his heel, stepping off the path and onto the sands.
+He sprinted toward a tree, his muscled thighs cording and rippling.
+As he picked up speed, he cocked his right hand back into a clenched fist.

-He scissored his legs midflight, smashing through the trunk with a meaty fist.
-He began beating the tree with savage abandon, tearing his flesh and nails as he punched and kicked, thrashed and stomped.
+He leapt forward and added torque to his strike by scissoring his legs, smashing through the trunk with a meaty fist.
+He began beating the trunk with savage abandon, tearing flesh and nails as he punched and kicked, thrashed and stomped.

 A hundred yards back, his men watched in terrified silence.

-Then he leapt to his feet and charged another tree, breaking its trunk cleanly in two with a ferocious shoulder-check.
+Then he leapt to his feet and charged another tree, breaking it cleanly in two with a ferocious shoulder-check.
 The impact stole his balance and spun him to the ground, but he pushed off with a hand and kept running.
-Kor’thank tore across the desert like a man possessed, smashing tree after tree after tree, snarling and roaring all the while.
+Kor’thank tore across the desert like a man possessed, smashing through dozens of trees, snarling and roaring all the while.

 Eventually, he stopped.

-Krul’Dar approached.
-The shift of sand beneath his booted feet sounded deafening.
-When he was a dozen yards away, Kor’Thank spoke in a gritty, broken tone, as if his throat had been lined with metal and rocks.
+Krul’Dar approached him.
+Due to the tense silence, the shifting sand beneath his boots sounded deafening.
+When he was a dozen yards away, Kor’Thank spoke in a gritty, broken tone—as if his throat had been lined with jagged rocks.